suyashtn/umich_dissertation_latex_template_2020/README.md

 in a terminal.
 This effectively runs `pdflatex` and `bibtex` enough times and in the right order to handle all labels and references.
 This script also filters out a lot of unuseful compile output information, making it easier to find errors.

+### Known issues
+The acknowledgements page may have weird formatting.
+Try adjusting the width settings on line # 715 of `thesis-umich.cls`.

+---
 ### Good luck!